ietf-wg-cellar/flac-specification/flac.md

 ### Uncommon block size

 If the block size bits defined earlier in this section were 0b0110 or 0b0111 (uncommon block size minus 1 stored), this follows the coded number as either an 8-bit or a 16-bit unsigned number coded big-endian.
+A value of 65535 (corresponding to a block size of 65536) is invalid, because such a block size cannot be respresented in the streaminfo metadata block.

 ### Uncommon sample rate